Visitor Parking / Temporary Parking Permits

 - Spouse, girl/boyfriend, acquaintance or patient drives a student owned car on campus, (Failure to obtain a pass may subject the car to being towed).
 Student Spouse passes are available for the current quarter and maybe used in student parking only.

-- Visitors: The permit should be displayed on the front dash of the vehicle at all times while on Life University property.
+- Visitors: The permit should be always displayed on the front dash of the vehicle while on Life University property.

 Loading and Unloading Zones